 Our tour may be over at the end of the day, but the memories and friendships we made will last a lifetime.

-RIDE RATING: This tour is rated a 2B.
-It has 4 required ride days and 7 choice days where participants can choose their destinations.
+This tour has 4 required ride days and 7 choice days where participants can choose their destinations.
 The majority of the routes follow lightly traveled roads with rolling terrain.
 While there are no long sustained climbs on this tour, you will have frequent use of your lowest gears.
 On this bike tour you and your bike will be making 4 scenic ferry crossings, and more depending on the choices you make on your choice days.

-LOGISTICS: If you arrive by air, use the Victoria National airport (YYJ).
-For those who wish, there is a fast ferry from Seattle to Sidney.
-The Best Western hotel is 8 minutes from the airport, and the ferry is just a few blocks away.
+If you arrive by air, use SeaTac international Airport (SEA) The Holiday Inn Express has a shuttle from the airport.
 This hotel will also be our final overnight location.
-You may ship your bikes ahead to the hotel, and you may also leave your empty bike boxes at the hotel during our bike tour.
-Ferry costs are not included.
+You may ship your bikes ahead to the hotel (check with Warner), and you may also leave your empty bike boxes at the hotel during our bike tour.
+The hotel provides parking.
+The costs of the ferries are not included.
 Estimated cost for four (4) ferries is $63 and less for seniors.
-There is no charge for ferries within the San Juan Islands for bikes and passengers.
-There is a small charge for passengers and bikes in the Gulf Islands.
-E-bikes and tandems are welcomed on this tour.
-Participants needing to rent a bicycle will need to make their own arrangements.
+There is not charge for ferries within the San Juan Islands for bikes and passengers.

-ADMINISTRATION and REGISTRATION: The estimated cost of this bike tour is $2,550 plus the $50 BAC registration fee.
+The estimated cost of this bike tour is $2,250 plus the $50 BAC registration fee.
 Ferry fees are each rider's responsibility.
 This cost includes 12 nights lodging, 2 group dinners, 6 breakfasts, RideWithGPS tracks which provides downloads to gpx tracks, and to smart phones.
 One can also print out cue sheets if they wish.
 Luggage will be transported on required ride days, there will be 12 social hours with snacks and beverages.
-Register by clicking on the Sign Up link above the Ride Description.
+Register by clicking on the Sign-Up link above the Ride Description.
 After the Ride Director has accepted your application, you will be moved from the Wait List to the Pending List.
-At this time you will receive an email notification to login to the BAC website to sign the release of liability form and pay the non-refundable BAC ride registration fee and the initial tour deposit of $1600.00 by credit card.
+At this time, you will receive an email notification to login to the BAC website to sign the release of liability form and pay the non-refundable BAC ride registration fee and the initial tour deposit of $1600.00 by credit card.
 As soon as your deposit has been processed, your name(s) will be added to the Participant List.
 To contact the Ride Leader, "click" the name at the top of this Ride Description.
-Final payment of $950 is due no later than February 1, 2022.
+Final payment of $650 is due no later than March 1, 2022

 RIDE PARTICIPATION RESPONSIBILITY: